c0axial/Cleenux/README.md

-# Cleenux : How to Install
+# Cleenux : Introduction
 Cleenux is a simple bash program to remove: Retrieved Package Files, Old Config Files, Trashed Items & Old Kernels (Optional).
 This program will remove unwanted and old files and speedup your linux machine.
 And will free up your hard drive space.

+# Cleenux : How to Install
 1. Clone the Repository ```git clone https://github.com/KID-X/Cleenux```
 2. Change Directory into the Cloned Repository ```cd Cleenux```
 3. Make the installer.sh executable ```chmod +x install.sh```